okx/okexchain-docs/docs/developers/deploy/remix.md

 - Go ahead and click save
 - Copy your address from Metamask
 - Head over to [Faucet](https://discord.gg/B5nMs6qK5F) and request test OKT
-- Now, let's Deploy the Smart Contract on OEC Testnet
+- Now, let's Deploy the Smart Contract on OKC Testnet
 - Select Injected Web3 in the Environment dropdown and your contract
 ![avatar](../../img/remix-06.png)
 - Accept the Connection Request!